-- 2. The planning system is a statutory code which regulates the rights of landowners and others interested in land in order to ensure that the development and use of land reflects the public interest.
-Planning decisions must be made in accordance with its provisions. - 3.
-The public interest in the decision-making on applications that come before the Committee is primarily expressed through the local development plan.
-Currently, the plan for the Pembrokeshire Coast National Park is the Local Development Plan adopted by this Authority in September 2010.
-The law requires planning decisions to be taken in accordance with the development plan unless material (that is to say, relevant) considerations indicate otherwise. - 4.
-Relevant considerations can be: - (a) National planning policy, which is set out in Planning Policy Wales and the accompanying Technical Advice Notes. - (b) The need to conserve and enhance the natural beauty, wildlife and cultural heritage of the National Park, and to promote opportunities for the understanding and enjoyment of the special qualities of the National Park by the public, as expressed through the policies of the Local Development Plan. - (c) Considerations relating to the planning history of a site, highways, nature conservation, noise, loss of privacy, the layout, design and appearance of a proposed development, and any effects on a listed building or conservation area. - 5.
+7. The planning system is a statutory code which regulates the rights of landowners and others interested in land in order to ensure that the development and use of land reflects the public interest.
+Planning decisions must be made in accordance with its provisions.

+- 8. The public interest in the decision-making on applications that come before the Committee is primarily expressed through the local development plan.
+Currently, the plan is the Pembrokeshire Coast National Park Local Development Plan 2 adopted by this Authority in September 2020. - 9.
+The law requires planning decisions to be taken in accordance with the development plan unless material (that is to say, relevant) considerations indicate otherwise. - 10.
+Relevant considerations can be: - National planning policy, which is set out in Planning Policy Wales and the accompanying Technical Advice Notes. - The need to conserve and enhance the natural beauty, wildlife and cultural heritage of the National Park, and to promote opportunities for the understanding and enjoyment of the special qualities of the National Park by the public, as expressed through the policies of the Local Development Plan. - Considerations relating to the planning history of a site, highways, nature conservation, noise, loss of privacy, the layout, design and appearance of a proposed development, and any effects on a listed building or conservation area. - 11.
 Irrelevant or non-material considerations must be disregarded when taking planning decisions.
 For example, issues such as loss of view, or negative effect on the value of properties, are irrelevant considerations.
-The personal circumstances of an applicant are only very rarely material to a decision to planning decisions.
+The personal circumstances of an applicant are only very rarely material to a decision to planning decisions. - 12.
+The LDP2 was prepared with a view towards reconciling any conflict between the special qualities of the National Park and the need to make rational choices in deciding where land is needed, in circumstances where the need is greater than the supply of suitable land, whilst at the same time doing enough to address issues such as - climate change, sustainable design, flooding and sustainable energy; - finding an approach which helps sustain and diversify rural communities and which maintains and enhances the visitor economy while guarding against development in countryside locations. - tackling the backlog of affordable housing need as well as emerging need; and - how to continue to protect and enhance a range of community facilities. - 13.
+The Sandford Principle has underpinned the drafting of the LDP2 and has formed the basis of many debates surrounding the progression of the LDP2, which strikes an appropriate balance between meeting the needs of stakeholders and the overarching requirement to conserve and enhance the National Park.
+Decisions that accord with the LDP2 are therefore also considered to accord with the Sandford Principle.